Here is a list of our most frequently asked questions

-These frequently asked questions (FAQ) provide answers to general questions about LPI and our certification program.
+These frequently asked questions (FAQ) provide answers to general questions about Linux Professional Institute (LPI) and our certification program.
 Have a question that isn’t covered here?
 Please contact us and we’ll do our best to help.

-The Linux Professional Institute is committed to helping members of the Linux and open source community grow their career opportunities by providing professional resources and skills certifications.
+The Linux Professional Institute is the world’s first and largest vendor-neutral Linux certification body.
+We are committed to helping members of the Linux and open source community grow their career opportunities by providing professional resources and skills certifications.
 Supported by a global affiliate network, LPI is working to raise awareness of the power of open source technologies while helping to ensure IT professionals have the skills required to be competitive in the global workplace.

 - Establishes your competence for well-defined Linux-related functions

 - Helps you show your value to a potential contractor or employer